keeley215/RapidJavaProject/README.md

 # RapidJavaProject
-the two files that i used are in src/java/rapid/Rapid.java
+the two files that i used are in src/java/rapid/Rapid.java AND web/Rapid2.jsp
-                                 web/Rapid2.jsp